zchee/neovim-wiki/Introduction.md

 integration) which will be removed permanently.
 Vi emulation will also be removed (setting `nocompatible` will be a no-op).

-These changes won't affect most users.
-Those that only have a C89 compiler installed or use Vim on legacy systems such as Amiga, BeOS or MS-DOS will have two options:

-- Upgrade their software
-- Continue using Vim

 ### Platform-specific code

 Most of the platform-specific code will be removed and [libuv][] will be used to handle system differences.

-libuv is a modern multi-platform library with functions to perform common system tasks, and supports most unixes and windows, so the vast majority of Vim's community will be covered.
+libuv is a modern multi-platform library with functions to perform common system tasks, and supports most unixes and Windows, so the vast majority of Vim's community will be covered.

 [libuv]: https://github.com/libuv/libuv